core-wg/resource-directory/draft-ietf-core-resource-directory.md

 knows it will no longer be available (for example on shut-down).
 This is accomplished using a removal interface on the RD by performing a DELETE on the endpoint resource.

+Removed endpoints are implicitly removed from the groups to which they belong.

 The removal request interface is specified as follows: